Neurochemistry II

 • Monoamine neurotransmitters–DA, NE, 5-HT–modulate activity of other neurons

-• Monamines inactivated chemically and via transporters
+• Monamines are inactivated chemically and via transporters

 • Many drugs that treat psychiatric illness affect monoamines